Pullbacks of metric bundles and Cannon-Thurston maps: Geometry of metric bundles

 Then $Z$ is a metric graph bundle and the natural map $Z\map X$ gives a subbundle of $X$ which is also a (uniform) qi onto $N_R(\LL)$ and hence a (uniform) qi embedding in $X$. \end{cor}

-In the next section of the paper we will exclusively deal with bundles $\pi:X\map B$ which are hyperbolic satisfying (*) and (**) and we will need to understand geodesics in $X$.
+In the next section of the paper, we will exclusively deal with bundles $\pi:X\map B$ which are hyperbolic satisfying $(\ast)$ and $(\ast\ast)$ and we will need to understand geodesics in $X$.
 Since ladders are quasiconvex we look for quasigeodesics contained in ladders.
-The following lemma is the last technical piece of information needed for that purpose.
+The lemma below is the last technical piece of information needed for that purpose.
+However, we need the following definitions for stating the lemma.

 \begin{defn} Suppose $X$ is a metric graph bundle over $B$ and suppose $\SSS_1, \SSS_2$ are any two qi sections.